-Paragon Advisor Grace-Marie Turner on the Senate reconciliation bill
+Paragon Advisor Grace-Marie Turner on the Senate Reconciliation Bill

 The tax and spending package that Sen. Joe Manchin now has blessed is even more destructive and inflationary than the first placeholder version.